-TITLE:

-2012 Spiny Dogfish Specifications
+TITLE: 2013-2015 Spiny Dogfish Specifications

-LOCATION:

-Exclusive Economic Zone off the Northeastern U.S.
+LOCATION: Exclusive Economic Zone off the Northeastern U.S.

-SUMMARY:

-This action would specify the annual catch and possession limits for the spiny dogfish fishery for the 2012 fishing year, reflecting updated scientific information on the status of the stock.
-The commercial quota would be specified at 35.694 million lb, a 78-percent increase from 2011.
-The possession limit would remain at the status quo level of 3,000 lb per trip, reducing the likelihood of fishery closures in 2012.
-The action is expected to have neutral impacts on target, non-target, and protected species, and habitat relative to no action, because it would not likely change the distribution or magnitude of total fishing effort in fisheries that catch spiny dogfish.
-However, positive economic and social impacts are expected, given that the increased quota will maximize the opportunities to land dogfish that would otherwise have to be discarded, increasing potential fishing revenues.
+SUMMARY: This action would specify the annual catch and possession limits for the spiny dogfish fishery for the 2013-2015 fishing years, reflecting updated scientific information on the status of the stock.
+The commercial quotas would be specified at 40.8 million lb in 2013, 41.8 million lb in 2014, and 41.6 million lb in 2015, representing 14-17-percent increases over the status quo level.
+The possession limit would also be increased from 3,000 lb to 4,000 lb per trip.
+The action is expected to have neutral to slightly negative impacts on habitat and protected resources, but minor positive impacts on target and non-target species relative to no action.
+Positive economic and social impacts are expected due to the increased quotas and possession limits, which will maximize opportunities to land spiny dogfish and increase potential fishing revenues.